 The University's OHS risk management system is aligned with the requirements of the OHS Act and the University's Risk Management Procedure.

-Risk assessments are the foundation of an effective risk management system.
-Risk assessment templates are provided under each OHS topic (e.g. chemicals, manual handling etc) in Safe work environment.
+Additional risk assessment templates are provided under each OHS topic (e.g. chemicals, manual handling etc) in Safe work environment.

 Templates can also be found at: